What’s your biggest fear in terms of parenting and safety?

 In recent years, smoking has been the leading cause of house fire deaths.
 But let’s assume you’re not smoking with children in the house, and move on to other causes.
 Cooking is the leading cause of house fires and injuries, and heating equipment comes in as a close second.
 One in every five deaths occurring in a house fire is caused by these two factors.

 It’s a hard topic to think about.
 But… what if?
 What if you suddenly find yourself in that unpredictable situation.
 And, of course, you’re a parent now.
 Ah, yes, life with kids.
 Suddenly things like fire safety take on an entirely new meaning, and you can never be too careful.

 It’s time to check on all those little details you may have let slide over the years.
-While preparing for my newest addition, I made sure to purchasethe perfect bassinet, and as my kids get older we’ll be sure to fit each with the safestbig-kid bed rails.
+As my kids get older we’ll be sure to fit each with the safest big-kid bed rails.
 Both promote safety in the home in general.